moonmehedi/plant-management/README.md

 # Plant Management System

-A comprehensive JavaFX-based desktop application for agricultural management, developed as part of a Java sessional project during second year.
+A comprehensive JavaFX-based desktop application for agricultural management, developed as part of a Java sessional Course: OOPS with JAVA during 2nd Year, Semester-2.

 ## 🌱 Project Overview